 - Not having enough wet or poop diapers during 24 hours

 - Your baby cries or fusses most of the day and is not able to be soothed or consoled

 - Your baby is not able to be asleep without the breast in their mouth for the duration of most nap times and during the night

 Cluster feeding tips

-Early communication includes following your baby’s cues and responding to them and develops a relationship between you and your baby.
+Early communication includes following your baby’s cues and responding to them and developing a relationship between you and your baby.
 This reciprocation helps you as the parent anticipate what your baby needs.
 You learn the cues they have and what they are trying to express to you.
-This synchronicity is shown to play a major role in your baby’s health, growth and development.(2)
+This synchronicity is shown to play a major role in your baby’s health, growth, and development.(2)

 Feeding doesn’t look the same every time your baby goes to breast/chest or every day.
 Just like older kids and us as adults, we may need more or less food at a particular meal.
 Sometimes we want just a little extra touch or to be held.
 Be flexible and follow your baby’s lead.

 Wearing your baby in a sling keeps them close and connected to you while allowing you to nurse them often during those cluster feeds.
 Being able to walk around can be nice for you and soothing for your baby.
 Movement helps calm babies and regulate their nervous system.(3) Singing songs while wearing your baby is a wonderful way to distract and soothe your baby (and you!).
 In a carrier, you are still able to have your hands free if you have an older child who also needs you.